JoshAtticus/FreePenguinModPremium/README.md

-# PenguinMod-Home
+# Free PenguinMod Premium
-A main home page with community projects and other content.
+A lesson to not click sketchy links